OnStepX ConfiguratorOnStep Configuration Generator

 The configurator is broken / giving weird output

 File an issue at the configurator repo.
-If the issue is with OnStepX itself (firmware behavior, missing features), use the OnStep group or the upstream repo.
+If the issue is with the firmware itself (mount behavior on OnStepX, hand-pendant behavior on SHC, or web-UI / network behavior on SWS), use the OnStep group or the relevant upstream issue tracker: OnStepX, SmartHandController, or SmartWebServer.